 - Try to close the window again within a few seconds by holding the button.
-The roll-back function will be disabled! - If the closing procedure takes longer than a few seconds, the roll-back function enabled again.
-The window stops in case of difficulty to move on and opens again automatically.

-Please refer to a Volkswagen Dealership or qualified workshop if the window still cannot be closed.
+The roll-back function will be deactivated for a small section of the path of the closing window. - If the closing procedure takes longer than a few seconds, the roll-back function enabled again.
+The window stops in case of difficulty to move on and opens again automatically. - Please refer to a Volkswagen Dealership or qualified workshop if the window still cannot be closed.